yasirkula/UnityNativeGallery/README.md

 `NativeGallery.GetVideoFromGallery( MediaPickCallback callback, string title = "", string mime = "video/*" )`: prompts the user to select a video from Gallery/Photos.
 This function works similar to its *GetImageFromGallery* equivalent.

-`NativeGallery.GetImagesFromGallery( MediaPickMultipleCallback callback, string title = "", string mime = "image/*" )`: prompts the user to select one or more images from Gallery/Photos. **MediaPickMultipleCallback** takes a *string[]* parameter which stores the path(s) of the selected image(s), or *null* if nothing is selected.
+`NativeGallery.GetImagesFromGallery( MediaPickMultipleCallback callback, string title = "", string mime = "image/*" )`: prompts the user to select one or more images from Gallery/Photos. **MediaPickMultipleCallback** takes a *string[]* parameter which stores the path(s) of the selected image(s)/video(s), or *null* if nothing is selected.
 Selecting multiple files from gallery is only available on *Android 18* and later (iOS not supported).
 Call *CanSelectMultipleFilesFromGallery()* to see if this feature is available.

 `NativeGallery.GetVideosFromGallery( MediaPickMultipleCallback callback, string title = "", string mime = "video/*" )`: prompts the user to select one or more videos from Gallery/Photos.
 This function works similar to its *GetImagesFromGallery* equivalent.